Ptrskay3/async-await/slides.md

 - <text class="font-extrabold text-transparent text-md bg-clip-text bg-gradient-to-r from-blue-400 to-red-600">Cooperative scheduling</text> when each task is willing to give up control cooperatively.
   - If a task holds control for a long time, it blocks others from making progress
-  - We'll see later, async-await is a form of cooperative multitasking
+  - We'll see later, async-await is a form of cooperative multitasking (Python, JavaScript, C#, ...)

 - <text class="font-extrabold text-transparent text-md bg-clip-text bg-gradient-to-r from-blue-400 to-red-600">Preemptive scheduling</text> when tasks are being "preemptively" stopped without the task being aware of it
   - No explicit way to pause/resume.